Room temperature charge density wave in a tetragonal polymorph of Gd2Os3Si5 and study of its origin in the RE2T3X5 (RE =

-Gd$_2$Os$_3$Si$_5$ has been found to crystallize in the orthorhombic U$_2$Co$_3$Si$_5$ structure type, albeit with disorder on the Os site~\cite{mykhalichko2015a}.
+In one of the earlier studies, Gd$_2$Os$_3$Si$_5$ has been reported with the orthorhombic U$_2$Co$_3$Si$_5$ structure type, albeit with disorderly occupation of one of the two Os sites by Os/Si, resulting in the composition Gd$_2$Os$_{2.82(2)}$Si$_{5.14(2)}$ \cite{mykhalichko2015a}.
 However, no physical properties have been reported so far.
 Here, we report the synthesis and characterization of a new polymorph of Gd$_2$Os$_3$Si$_5$.
 It crystallizes in the tetragonal Sc$_2$Fe$_3$Si$_5$ structure type with space group $P4/mnc$.
 We have discovered an incommensurate CDW state in this compound, which is characterized by the modulation wave vector $\mathbf{q}$ = $(0.53,\, 0,\, 0)$.
 The onset of the CDW transition appears to be somewhere between 400 to 345~K, and thus shows the potential for applications in electronic devices~ \cite{parson2003a,fu2020room,chen2017charge,fragkos2019room,feng2020achieving,liu2016charge}.
 Analysis by SXRD reveals that the CDW modulation is of orthorhombic symmetry with superspace group $Cccm(\sigma00)0s0$, while the average crystal structure remains tetragonal.
 Using electronic structure calculations, we evaluated several mechanisms of CDW formation, including Fermi surface nesting and hidden nesting, and find that the wave vector-dependent electron-phonon coupling possibly controls the CDW formation.
 The electrical resistivity $\rho(T)$ depicts an insulator to metal transition (IMT) at around 250~K along with a hysteresis during cooling and warming cycles in insulating as well as metallic regimes.
 This insulating behaviour is in line with observed weak superlattice reflections in SXRD at 300~K, pointing a CDW state even at room temperature.
 The magnetic susceptibility $\chi(T)$ reveals an antiferromagnetic ordering at $T\rm_N$ $\sim$ 5.5~K, and in the paramagnetic state it exhibits hysteresis where the CDW transition is observed.
-The previous results of $R_{2}T_{3}X_{5}$ compounds have revealed that the dimensionality plays a key role in the formation of the CDW phase~ \cite{ramakrishnan2023a,ramakrishnan2020a, ramakrishnan2021a, Yogesh2004,bugaris2017charge,sanki2022a,sharma2022a}.
+The previous results of $RE_{2}T_{3}X_{5}$ compounds have revealed that the dimensionality plays a key role in the formation of the CDW phase~ \cite{ramakrishnan2023a,ramakrishnan2020a, ramakrishnan2021a, Yogesh2004,bugaris2017charge,sanki2022a,sharma2022a}.
 A criterion is proposed, which is based on the lattice parameters according to the value of $c/\sqrt{ab}$, where $a$, $b$ and $c$ are the lattice parameters of the tetragonal or orthorhombic structure.
-We found that $0.526~<c/\sqrt{ab}~<$~0.543 needs to be fulfilled for the existence of a CDW state in a compound of the series of $R_{2}T_{3}X_{5}$.
+We found that $0.526~<c/\sqrt{ab}~<$~0.543 needs to be fulfilled for the existence of a CDW state in a compound of the series of $RE_{2}T_{3}X_{5}$.